fentonmartin/aappz/README.md

 * PermissionZ: Some new runtime permissions functions
 * PrefZ: Some functions for SharedPreferences
 * TextZ: Text validation and formatting tools
+* ThreadZ: Thread validation and limit tools
 * ToastZ: Just toast for create any messages
 * ViewZ: Some functions for view and layout

 **Bonus library:**
-* SDP: Library of a scalable size unit (for non text views)
+* SDP: Library of a scalable size unit (for non-text views)
 * SSP: Library of a scalable size unit (for text views)

 Installation